metareflection/lavender/blond-ocaml/blond/README.md

 This is Blond written in OCaml.

-The file ./lib/blond.ml contains the main interpreter, whlie ./lib/init.ml contains the built in functions and special forms of Blond implemented in OCaml.
+The file ./lib/evaluator.ml contains the main interpreter, whlie ./lib/init.ml contains the built in functions and special forms of Blond implemented in OCaml.
-The frontend for IO is in ./lib/frontend.ml.
+The file ./lib/blond.ml puts everything together